kssilveira/idle-game-engine/README.md

 ## Special Actions

 - Time skip until a game action is available
-- Make all the inputs for an action
+- Create all the inputs for an action

 ## Dev